Genesee Generating Station

 Unit 2 – 1989

 Genesee Generating Station consists of some of Alberta’s youngest and most efficient thermal generation units.
 This reliable facility supports the Alberta energy market with baseload power supply and contributes to the economic well-being of the community it operates in.
-Work in recent years to improve plant efficiencies have made Genesee a world leader in the application of existing technologies resulting in a reduction of CO2 emissions by as much as 10%.
+Repowering to best-in-class natural gas units will reduce emissions by 3.4 million tonnes per year and continue to deliver responsible energy for our future.